35 of THE Best National Parks in Europe You Need to Visit

 Una National Park is Bosnia’s newest and largest national park.
 It is located in the northwest of Bosnia just south of Bihac and runs along the border with Croatia.

-Una National Park was established in 2008 with the goal to protect the unique flora and fauna around the Una, Krka and Unac rivers.
+Una National Park was established in 2008 with the goal of protecting the unique flora and fauna around the Una, Krka, and Unac rivers.

 Bihac is about three hours from Zagreb and five hours from Sarajevo by car or bus.
 In Bihac it is easy to arrange tours to the park but you can easily use your own transportation as well.